- Home

 Q: What happens to people when they die?

-(However, the question may be prompted by more spiritual concerns, such as whether there is an afterlife.
+Questions about what happens after death may also be prompted by more spiritual concerns, such as whether there is an afterlife.
 How you explain the spiritual aspects will vary depending on your own culture and belief system.
-You may want to explore what the child already believes before explaining your own view.)
+You may want to explore what the child already believes before explaining your own view.

 A: “People believe different things about whether a person’s soul lives on after.
 What do you believe?”